todor1/cfe-reactify-django/README.md

 A full-stack web application that integrates Django REST Framework with React, providing a modern, responsive user interface powered by a robust backend.

-## Problems ✅ SOLVED
-- ~~The old Django version not running properly with a local installation neither with uv, nor with venv~~ **FIXED: Virtual environment and settings configuration resolved**
-- ~~The dockerized version not able to get the react build changes into the django static files even when the scripts are run and files have been copied to the static-cdn-local folder.
-Port 8000 does not change from the initial hello world message~~ **FIXED: NPM scripts fixed, file renaming working, browser cache was the issue**
-- ~~Other than that, the react app is working properly on port 3000~~ **WORKING: React dev server functional**
-- Check if the project will run with newer versions of packages django and react

-## ✅ Working Solutions:
-- **Local Django development**: Virtual environment setup with proper package installation
-- **React + Django integration**: Fixed NPM build scripts with proper file renaming
-- **Static file management**: Automated workflow with manual fallback options
-- **Browser cache solution**: Hard refresh (`Ctrl+F5`) resolves display issues
-- **CORS configuration**: Fixed CORS settings for proper API communication

 ## 🚀 Features
 - Django 2.0.6 backend with REST API
 - React frontend with hot-reloading